 Worldwide Effects of the Mount Tambora Eruption

-Though it would not be apparent for more than a century, the eruption of Mount Tambora contributed to one of the worst weather-related disasters of the 19th century, as the following year, 1816, became known as The Year Without a Summer.
+Though it would not be apparent for more than a century, the eruption of Mount Tambora contributed to one of the worst weather-related disasters of the 19th century.
+The following year, 1816, became known as The Year Without a Summer.

 While the winter of 1815-1816 was fairly ordinary, the spring of 1816 turned odd.
-Temperatures did not rise as expected, and very cold temperatures persisted in some placed well into the summer months.
+Temperatures did not rise as expected, and very cold temperatures persisted in some places well into the summer months.